dovpanda-dev/dovpanda/README.md

 Directions overlay for working with pandas in an analysis environment.
-If you think your task is common enough, it probably is, and Pandas probably has a built-in solution. dovpanda is an overlay module that tries to understand what you are trying to do with your data, and help you find easier ways to write you code.
+If you think your task is common enough, it probably is, and Pandas probably has a built-in solution. dovpanda is an overlay module that tries to understand what you are trying to do with your data, and help you find easier ways to write your code.

 ## Usage
 The basic usage of `dovpanda` is very east. you just import it after you import pandas